nega0/codepad/README.md

     $ sudo cpan LWP
     $ sudo cpan HTTP::Request::Common

+You can optionally install `Clipboard` from cpan and `codepad` will put the url into your X11/Mac/Win32 clipboard instead of printing it to stdout.

 Then copy `codepad` to someplace in your path

     $ cp codepad ~/bin/